Signed in as:

 Passive / natural restoration: Ending degradation, e.g. removal of contamination source, restriction of water flow, modifying inappropriate grazing /fire regimes, cessation of logging, agricultural land retirement.

-Active / assisted restoration: A combination of the above strategy with abiotic and biotiv interventions, e.g. Abiotic; Active remediation of substrate conditions (physical or chemical), habitat creation, reshaping watercourses, reintroduction of environmental water flows, applying artificial disturbance to promote seed germination.
+Active / assisted restoration: A combination of the above strategy with abiotic and biotic interventions, e.g. Abiotic; Active remediation of substrate conditions (physical or chemical), habitat creation, reshaping watercourses, reintroduction of environmental water flows, applying artificial disturbance to promote seed germination.
 And Biotic; Invasive species management, reintroduction of species, augmenting or reinforcing depleted populations of species.

 Reconstructive restoration: A combination of the above strategies with the reintroduction of a major proportion of the desired biota.
 Possibly mimicking natural successional dynamics.
 (Atkinson & Bonser 2020, Restoration Ecology)